Examining Parlays in Prediction Markets

 programming

 One thing I’ve always wanted to do was write a serverless function that could generate CS:GO crosshair images.
 The serverless platform that I chose is Cloudflare Workers which utilizes a vast edge network and supports 0 ms cold starts.
 Writing a serverless function for this task didn’t seem too difficult, but I quickly ran into some issues.
 Using node-canvas Modern browsers are equipped with the Canvas API which makes it extremely easy to create 2D graphics.
+Although this API is meant to be used in the browser, Automattic (the maker of WordPress) has an implementation of Canvas for Node.js called node-canvas.
 Read more...

 The Gambler's Ruin